xeruf/mostr/README.md

 - `#TAG` - filter by tag
 - `?STATE` - filter by state (type or description) - plain `?` to reset

-State descriptions can be used for example for Kanban columns.
+State descriptions can be used for example for Kanban columns or review flows.
 An active tag or state filter will also set that attribute for newly created tasks.

 ### Available Columns